You will learn about these major topics:

 The pocket face mask is designed to aid the rescuer when providing ventilation during CPR.
 It is made of a soft plastic that conforms to the patient’s face.
 The mask can come both with or without an oxygen inlet.
 Its use avoids direct contact with the patient’s mouth and decreases the chance of contamination.

 Bag-Valve-Mask (BVM) (manual resuscitator)

 Many different types are available.
-The bag-valve mask is a hand-held device you squeeze to ventilate a patient.
+The bag-valve-mask is a hand-held device you squeeze to ventilate a patient.
 It comes in adult, child and infant sizes.
-All have the same basic parts: face mask, non-rebreather patient valve, a bag (rubber or vinyl), intake valve/ oxygen reservoir valve, oxygen supply connection tube, and oxygen reservoir.
+All have the same basic parts: face mask, non-rebreather patient valve, a bag (rubber or vinyl), intake valve/ oxygen reservoir valve, oxygen supply connection tube, an oxygen reservoir.